Whole Wheat Irish Soda Bread

 Prepare: Measure the ingredients, preheat the oven to 375, line a pan with parchment paper.

-dry ingredients in mixing bowl
+Process step showing dry ingredients in mixing bowl for Irish soda bread

-soda bread dough mixed together.
+soda bread dough mixed together in a mixing bowl

 Note: The dough will be very sticky, use your hands or a rubber spatula to mound the dough into loaves.